 06 of 08

-When She Wears a Cute Little Holiday Outfit
+When Your Cat Wears a Cute Little Holiday Outfit

 Throughout their lives, most kids have special occasion outfits.
 You know—the pastel floral dress for Easter, the red, white, and blue ensemble for the Fourth of July, and an itchy turtleneck for Thanksgiving.

 And if you’re an extra cat parent, your kitty probably has those special occasion outfits, too.
-The bunny ears she won’t keep on for more than 15 seconds for Easter (we feel you, Ralphie), the red, white, and blue kitty-sized tutu for the Fourth, and a tiny pilgrim outfit for Thanksgiving.
+The bunny ears she won’t keep on for more than 15 seconds for Easter, the red, white, and blue kitty-sized tutu for the Fourth, and a tiny pilgrim outfit for Thanksgiving.
 And let's not forget Halloween!Continue to 7 of 8 below.

 07 of 08